AshishNith/Project_k/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ### Contact
-If you have any questions or need support, please contact us at support@studentassistant.com.
+If you have any questions or need support, please contact me at ranjan.ashish9992@gmail.com.